drawanz/First-Redux-React-App/README.md

 ### This is my fourth React App and the first one using Redux

-* This is the fourth project that I was responsible for developing with react app.
+* This is the fourth project that I was responsible for developing with react app and the first one using redux

 # Skills